 How old was Brett Favre when he started playing football?

-Favre played many sports as a young boy, including football in eighth grade.
-His father was the coach of his highschool team, a team which was dominated by very talented running backs.
+Favre played many sports as a young boy, starting football in eighth grade.
+His father was the coach of his high school team, a team that was dominated by very talented running backs.
 As a result, despite his incredible throwing arm, he passed very little during games, instead opting to run the ball.
 This lack of passing was one reason why he only received a single scholarship offer after high school.